 The storm has passed

-If you've become familiar to the Lightning port, then it's time to learn about USB-C (version 3.1 gen 2).
-Although it seemed an unlikely change to make, Apple has made the switch, with professionals like photographers in mind.
+If you've become familiar with the Lightning port, then it's time to learn about USB-C (version 3.1 gen 2).
+Although it seemed an unlikely change to make, Apple has made the switch, with professionals such as photographers in mind.